Cleanpos-pos/Cleanpos-pos-tablemaestro/README.md

 5. Paste it into the rules editor in the Firebase Console, overwriting any existing rules.
 6. Click **Publish**.

+**Failure to set up appropriate security rules will result in "Permission Denied" errors when your application tries to read or write data.**

 **Key considerations for your `firestore.rules`:**

-1.  **Stripe Payments**: The rules allow users to create checkout sessions and read their own subscription data.
-This is critical for the payment flow to work.
+1.  **Public Data**: The homepage and public booking pages need to read configuration from a "public" restaurant document (e.g., `restaurantConfig/mainRestaurant`).
+The rules allow public `get` access to this document.
     ```firestore
-    match /customers/{uid}/{document=**} {
+    match /restaurantConfig/mainRestaurant {
-      allow read, write: if request.auth != null && request.auth.uid == uid;
+      allow get: if true;
+      allow list, create, update, delete: if false; // Prevent public writes
     }
     ```